Azure/iot-hub-device-update/docs/agent-reference/how-to-build-agent-code.md

 The [Delivery Optimization
 SDK](https://github.com/microsoft/do-client)
-SDK provides a robust way for the client to download an update.
+provides a robust way for the client to download an update.

 ## Building the Device Update Agent for Linux